Opthimo/da751de6-10d3-4770-a4d3-359f08bc6631/README.md

 ## 3) Questions
 1. What are other examples of functions, where objects of one set is being mapped onto a different set?
+  Note -> Frequenz, MIDI = Note->Hex

 2. Does it matter - in an abstract way - which types of elements are contained in a domain or codomain?
-3. How do the terms *injective* and *surjective* relate to the here presented functions?
+4. How do the terms *injective* and *surjective* relate to the here presented functions?
+  The of the the of results

-4. What does the verb *to evaluate* mean?
+5. What does the verb *to evaluate* mean?
 What are its ethymological roots and how is the term used in math and computer-science?
-5. Is a mapping from _l = m(n)_: ℕ→ℕ with _l, n ∈ ℕ_ still a function, if it adds a random value to _n_ every time the mapping is evaluated?
+6. Is a mapping from _l = m(n)_: ℕ→ℕ with _l, n ∈ ℕ_ still a function, if it adds a random value to _n_ every time the mapping is evaluated?

 ## 4) Advice